FunWithSymfony/FWSLayoutBundle/Resources/doc/index.rst

 	    My custom page content
     {% block content %}

 Note: the `content` block here is an example.
-You should use the block name you define within **your** layout.
+You should use the block names you define within **your** layout.

 TODO